quantumish/optd-original/docs/src/miscellaneous.md

 ## Expression

-optd supports exploring SQL expressions in the optimization process.
+optd_og supports exploring SQL expressions in the optimization process.
 However, this might be super inefficient as optimizing a plan node (i.e., join to hash join) usually needs the full binding of an expression tree.
 This could have exponential plan space and is super inefficient.

 ## Bindings